D- 99-04: Systems Approach Based Oriental Fruit Moth Certification Program

 The Import Service Centre shall:

-- verify that the Phytosanitary Certificate, including the additional declaration, conforms to the requirements specified under Section 2.1 Import Requirements of this directive.
+- Verify that the Phytosanitary Certificate, including the additional declaration, conforms to the requirements specified under Section 5.1.
+Import Requirements of this directive.

 CFIA inspectors shall:

-- inspect according to the general instructions in the Plant Health Import Inspection Manual for fresh fruit, Section 3.4.4;
+- Inspect according to the general instructions in the Plant Health Import Inspection Manual for fresh fruit;

-The importer of the shipment is responsible for any and all costs relating to disposal, removal, rerouting or diversion to processing facilities, including costs incurred by the CFIA to monitor the action taken.
+Infested articles may be ordered treated prior to disposal to prevent the spread of pests.
+The importer is responsible for all costs relating to treatment, disposal or removal of the articles, including costs incurred by the CFIA to monitor the action taken.

-Appendix 2: Evaluation and inspection of fresh fruit of peach, nectarine, plum and apricot, as well as their genetic crosses for the presence of Oriental fruit moth
+Appendix 2: Evaluation and inspection of fresh fruit of peach, nectarine, plum and apricot, as well as genetic crosses of apricot for the presence of Oriental Fruit Moth

 - sharp knife (preferably with a long thin blade and sharp point)